-On July 13, 2017, Messrs.
-Cook, Jacullo, Livingston and Rucker elected to receive compensation fully in the form of restricted stock granted pursuant to the Omnibus Plan.
+On July 10, 2018, Messrs.
+Cook, Krasnow and Jacullo elected to receive compensation fully in the form of restricted stock granted pursuant to the Omnibus Plan.
 Messrs.
-Kamin and Krasnow elected to receive compensation as one-half restricted stock and onehalf cash compensation, payable quarterly.
-The number of shares of our restricted stock granted was equal to the quotient obtained by dividing (i) the amount of the annual fee payable to such non-employee director in the form of restricted stock, as set forth above, by (ii) the average closing price on Nasdaq of our common stock over 30 trading days immediately preceding the date of grant.
+Kamin and Livingston elected to receive compensation as one-half restricted stock and one-half cash compensation, payable quarterly.
+The number of shares of our restricted stock granted was equal to the quotient obtained by dividing (i) the amount of the annual fee payable to such non-employee director in the form of restricted stock, as set forth above, by (ii) the average closing price on Nasdaq of our common stock over the 30 trading days immediately preceding the date of grant.
 Messrs.
-Cook, Jacullo, Livingston and Rucker received 5,793, 5,038, 7,053, and 5,038 shares of restricted stock, respectively.
+Cook, Krasnow and Jacullo received 14,570, 14,570 and 12,669 shares of restricted stock, respectively.
 Messrs.
-Kamin and Krasnow received 4,408 and 2,897 shares of restricted stock, respectively.
-Our purchase option for the restricted stock lapsed on July 13, 2018.
+Kamin and Livingston received 11,086 and 8,869 shares of restricted stock, respectively.
+The risk of forfeiture for these restricted shares lapsed on July 10, 2019.

-On July 11, 2018, Messrs.
-Cook, Krasnow and Jacullo elected to receive compensation fully in the form of restricted stock granted pursuant to the Omnibus Plan.
+On July 16, 2019, Messrs.
+Cook, Krasnow, Rucker and Jacullo elected to receive compensation fully in the form of restricted stock granted pursuant to the Omnibus Plan.
 Messrs.
 Kamin and Livingston elected to receive compensation as one-half restricted stock and one-half cash compensation, payable quarterly.
-The number of shares of our restricted stock granted was equal to the quotient obtained by dividing (i) the amount of the annual fee payable to such non-employee director in the form of restricted stock, as set forth above, by (ii) the average closing price on Nasdaq of our common stock over 30 trading days immediately preceding the date of grant.
+The number of shares of our restricted stock granted was equal to the quotient obtained by dividing (i) the amount of the annual fee payable to such non-employee director in the form of restricted stock, as set forth above, by (ii) the average closing price on Nasdaq of our common stock over the 30 trading days immediately preceding the date of grant.
 Messrs.
-Cook, Krasnow and Jacullo received 14,570, 14,570 and 12,669 shares of restricted stock, respectively.
+Cook, Krasnow, Rucker and Jacullo received 28,256, 28,256, 24,571 and 24,571 shares of restricted stock, respectively.
 Messrs.
-Kamin and Livingston received 11,086 and 8,869 shares of restricted stock, respectively.
-The risks of forfeiture for these shares of restricted stock will lapse on the earlier of our annual meeting of stockholders in fiscal year 2019 or July 11, 2019, contingent upon the applicable non-employee director's continue service on our Board.
+Kamin and Livingston received 21,499 and 17,200 shares of restricted stock, respectively.
+The risks of forfeiture for these shares of restricted stock generally lapse on July 16, 2020, as the earlier of the Annual Meeting or July 16, 2020, contingent upon the applicable non-employee director's continued service on our Board.